random-wizard/phase-four/markdown/phase-four-combined.md

 After a roll is made, a character may spend 25 points from Energy Pool to shift the result of a single roll one color left or right (from white to green, green to yellow, yellow to red, or vice- versa) on the Master Table.
-The roll altered can be the character's roll or someone elses (ally or enemy).
+The roll altered can be the character's roll or someone else's (ally or enemy).
 Points may be spent to further shift the color.
 Each additional shift costs another 25 points.
 Multiple characters may spend Energy to affect the same die roll.